 A crucial part of the website design process is determining how much, what types, and who will be responsible for creating the pages and other content on the website.
 Generally, Webfries takes responsibility for creating and editing at least some of the content on the website.
 How much contribution should we have?
 Who in your organization will be our contact for creating and reviewing content?
 What will the sitemap for the new website look like?

-Images, video, and other content?
+Images, videos, and other content?

 What images will be used for the new website and how will they be obtained?
 What do we need to photograph: staff photos, photos of your location, and photos of your products?
-Do you have video that needs to be included on the new website?
+Do you have a video that needs to be included on the new website?